-We stress that while the MDP we consider contain multiple reward functions and interaction between multiple agents, our problem settings differs from the Markov game setting, as we assume that the seller is the only participant that can take action~\citep{littman1994markov}.
+We stress that while the MDP we consider contains multiple reward functions and interaction between multiple agents, our setting differs from the Markov game setting, as we assume that the seller is the only participant who can take actions~\citep{littman1994markov}.

-\textbf{Dynamic Mechanism Design.} We now describe how agents interact with the mechanism designer (seller) in our setting.
+\paragraph{Dynamic Mechanism Design.} We now describe how agents interact with the mechanism designer (seller) in our setting.
 At the beginning of each episode, the mechanism starts from the initial state $x_{1}$.
-At each step $h\in[H]$, the seller observes some state $x_{h}\in\cS$, picks an action $a_{h}\in\cA$, and receives a reward $r_{0,h}(x_{h},a_{h})$.
-Each agent (buyer) receives their own reward $r_{i,h}(x_{h},a_{h})$.
+At each step $h\in[H]$, the seller observes some state $x_{h}\in\cS$, picks an action $a_{h}\in\cA$, and receives a stochastic reward with mean $r_{0,h}(x_{h},a_{h})$.
+Each agent (buyer) receives their own reward, each with an expected value of $r_{i,h}(x_{h}, a_{h})$, and reports a stochastic reward with a mean $\tilde{r}_{i,h}(x_{h},a_{h})$, given by some potentially untruthful reward function $\tilde{r}_{i,h}(\cdot, \cdot)$.
 At the end of each episode, the seller charges each customer some price $p_{i}$.
-For any policy $\pi$ and prices $\{p_{i }\}_{i=1}^{n}$, we define agent $i$'s utility as
+For any policy $\pi$ and prices $\{p_{i }\}_{i=1}^{n}$, we define agent $i$'s utility function as

-That is, agent $i$'s utility is equal to the difference between the expected total reward and the charged price.
-The seller's utility is similarly defined as
+That is, agent $i$'s utility equals the difference between the expected total reward and the charged price.
+The seller's utility is then defined as

 The social welfare, $W^{\pi}$, is defined as the sum of the agents and the seller's utilities, given by